Blog · New York · What To See at Rockefeller Center, Top of the Rock, and Fifth Avenue

 How much does it cost to go to Rockefeller Center?

-Visiting Rockefeller Center Plaza is free, but to visit Top of Rock will cost you $32-$38.
+Visiting Rockefeller Center Plaza is free, but visiting Top of Rock has a cost.
 It’s recommended to buy your tickets ahead of time online.
+Even better, join our Rockefeller Center Walking Tour so you can see Rockefeller Center and Top of the Rock!

 How many floors are in the Rockefeller Center?